besartaajvazi/TestTask/README.md

 ## Installation

-There are multiple ways to install this project based on your requirements.
+There are multiple ways to install this project based on your requirements:

 * Download [Symfony CLI](https://symfony.com/download) and use the installed `symfony` binary to run this command: